 Who to Ask for a Reference

-Help your reference: Ask about the type of reference they are comfortable providing, a phone reference or a written letter.
+Ask about the type of reference they are comfortable providing, a phone reference or a written letter.
 Be wary of the written reference letter, especially if there has been a layoff.
-Some managers have an already prepared reference letter, and they use it for everyone.
+Some job seekers already have reference letters and use them for every instance.

 Be aware that some employers will not provide references.
 Due to litigation concerns, they will only provide the job title, employment dates, and salary history.
 If that is the case, be creative and find alternative reference writers willing to speak to your qualifications.